4est-is-Forrest/square-iron/content/docs/Connectors/_index.md

 2. Attaching items to ServiceNow records is not possible via JSON yet often necessary
 3. ServiceNow records can not be changed to a resolved/closed state outside of the GUI for 'itil' users

+**_Ultimately_**

-Ultimately, a Webdriver that runs concurrently with a Session is often necessary for many of the tools I've deployed in this same environment.
+A Webdriver that runs concurrently with a Session is often necessary for many of the tools I've deployed in this same environment.

 ## Summary